kauppim/python-mazegame/README.md

 ## What works or doesn't

- * Generating mazes:
-Sometimes the algorithm may never reach an end.
+ * Generating mazes: Sometimes the algorithm may never reach an end.
 Solvability of the generated mazes is not guaranteed.
  * Saving and loading mazes from text files
  * Playing the game
  * Graphics
  * Command engine
- * Algorithm to solve mazes
-Solver algorithm doen't work for mazes loaded from files.
+ * Algorithm to solve mazes: Solver algorithm doen't work for mazes loaded from files.
 Also the solution visualizer isn't that visual.

 ## Project architecture